SteveTeece/BulkRepoManager/README.md

 * Allow user to select Organisation to delete repos from

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.

-You can also simply open an issue with the tag "enhancement".
+You can also simply open an issue with the tag "enhancement", or start a new thread in the Discussions.

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project
 2. Create your Feature Branch (git checkout -b feature/AmazingFeature)